 While the meatballs are cooking, cook your pasta of choice.

-Serve the meatballs on pasta, garnished with extra Parmigiano-Reggiano and parsley if using.
+Serve the meatballs on pasta, garnished with extra parmesan and parsley if using.

-1. Plain white sandwich bread is best for this, but you can substitute with other breads.
-Tear them into small pieces with your hands, and do not include the crust.
-You can use slightly stale bread.
+1. Bread - Plain white sandwich bread is best for this, but you can substitute with other breads.
+Tear or chop into small pieces, do not include the crust.
+Slightly stale bread is fine.

 If you prefer, you can substitute with 1/2 cup breadcrumbs - preferably panko.
 But the meatballs won't be as soft!

-2. Pork is slightly fattier than beef so it helps make these extra juicy.
-I only use 3 1/2 oz / 100 g because pork has less flavour than beef and I don't want to dilute the flavour.
-This isn't hugely critical though and you should feel free to just use 1 lb / 500 g beef mince which is what I do on ordinary nights. 🙂
+2. Meat - Pork is slightly fattier than beef so it helps make these extra juicy and gives it a slightly richer flavour.
+Feel free to just use 1 lb / 500 g beef mince which is what I do on ordinary nights, or use other ground/mince meat of choice.